 American Transplant Foundation trained volunteer mentors understand what you are going through and can relate to your concerns.
 After all, our mentors are recipients, donors, or caregivers themselves.
 We have mentors for almost every type of solid organ transplant including kidney, liver, lung, and heart.

 Need a Mentor?

 Mentees can choose to just have one conversation to get their questions answered or can opt to have a mentor to help them through the entire process.
 We currently have participants in 48 states and counting.
-Mentees can be kidney, liver, lung, pancreas, and/or heart transplant patients or their caregivers.
+Mentees can be potential donors, kidney, liver, lung, pancreas, and/or heart transplant patients or their caregivers.

 Our staff offers additional support for both mentors and mentees, whether it's in providing financial resources, help in organizing a living donor search party, or answering questions about social media campaigns to find a living donor.